 Unplugged Umbrian Cooking

 Tie on your apron and learn the art of Umbrian under the guidance of your chef.
-Each cooking class includes the preparation of local in-season ingredients, many of which will have come straight from the property’s organic vegetable garden.
-Can’t get fresher than that!
-Along with Chef Salvatore, you will pick up tips and techniques while preparing healthy and hearty Umbrian cuisine.
-Let’s start with antipasto, which may be a spicy farro or lentil soup, quick-toasted bruschette with garlic, tomatoes or chicken liver paté, or even sformatino di fave e pecorino, a baked fava bean and pecorino custard.
-Fresh pasta, a staple in Italian cuisine, is always part of the hands-on cooking classes.
-Learn how to mix and roll out thick strands of pasta served with mushrooms, seasonal vegetables, meat sauce – and even truffles.
-Under the guidance of Chef Salvatore, you will also learn how to prepare funaro pasta with porcini, stringozzi with wild asparagus, or umbrici con sugo fintoumbrici pasta with a special sauce and pecorino.
-Main courses favor simply prepared meat like rabbit or pork – stuffed with wild fennel and garlic with a Sagrantino wine sauce.
-Fish is also plentiful with baccalà with chickpeas and rosemary.
-There are lots of vegetarian options too, as local vegetables and grains abound.
+Each cooking class includes the preparation of local in-season ingredients.
+Let’s start with antipasto, such as Umbrian lentil soup, toasted bruschette with garlic, tomatoes, or chicken liver paté, or even sformatino di fave e pecorino, a baked fava bean and pecorino custard.
+Next, learn how to mix and roll out pasta served with mushrooms, seasonal vegetables, meat sauce, and, when in season, truffles.
+You will also learn how to prepare classic funaro pasta with porcini, stringozzi with wild asparagus, or umbrici con sugo finto, umbrici pasta with a special secret recipe sauce and pecorino.
+Main courses favor simply prepared rabbit or pork – stuffed with wild fennel and garlic with a Sagrantino wine sauce.
+Fish is also plentiful, featuring baccalà with chickpeas and rosemary.
+There are lots of vegetarian options too, thanks to the fertile fields of this region growing vegetables and grains in all four seasons.
 And each cooking class has a sweet ending with delicious desserts such as: budino di castagne, cold chestnut pudding, amaretti and chocolate tartlets, or the famous torzetti – almond biscuits perfect for dunking in a glass of chilled Sagrantino wine.
-Following each cooking class, everyone enjoys the foods that were made in class together with a toast of local red or white wine.
+Following each cooking class, everyone enjoys the food that was prepared in the class with local red or white wine.
 Special gluten-free and vegetarian menus are always available upon request.
+Experience a true Italian cooking retreat with cooking and relaxation.

 Perugia

-Perugia, the capital of Umbria is a town known around the world, which still holds on to its ancient past.
+Perugia, the capital of Umbria, is a town steeped in its ancient past.
 It is home to the 14th-century University of Perugia, one of Italy’s oldest and most well-respected educational institutions, a weave of ancient architecture and caffès that bustle with life morning till night.
-The town’s Piazza IV Novembre is surrounded by splendid ancient buildings and and monuments.
-Landmarks include the Fontana Maggiore, a medieval fountain that was built in the 12th century by sculptors Nicola Pisano and Giovanni Pisano, the Galleria Nazionale dell’Umbria brimming with local art, and the Cattedrale di San Lorenzo, Perugia’s Gothic cathedral.
+The town’s Piazza IV Novembre is surrounded by splendid ancient buildings and monuments.
+Landmarks include the Fontana Maggiore, a medieval fountain that was built in the 12th century by sculptors Nicola Pisano and Giovanni Pisano, the Galleria Nazionale dell’Umbria, known for its art, and the Cattedrale di San Lorenzo, Perugia’s Gothic cathedral.
 There are endless bars, caffès and trattorias where you can take a front row seat on the terrace, order an aperitivo, Prosecco, spritz or vino bianco, and watch the world go by.
 Explore Perugia’s rich history with cooking classes of typical Umbrian fare.
+Perugia is also nicknamed the Chocolate City thanks to Perugina, a chocolate producer that makes the iconic Baci.
+The Baci chocolate is filled with one hazelnut, and is wrapped in a poetic note written by famous Italians.
+Perugia is also home to Eurochocolate, an international festival dedicated to everything chocolate.

 Assisi

-Step back into time when you stroll through Assisi, the birthplace of Saint Francis of Assisi, founder of the Franciscan order and one of the most popular saints in history.
-The 13th-century Basilica di San Francesco is adorned with frescos painted by a young Giotto where he depicts the life of Saint Francis.
+Step back into time when you stroll through Assisi, the birthplace of Saint Francis of Assisi, founder of the Franciscan order and one of the most popular Italian saints in history.
+The 13th-century Basilica di San Francesco is adorned with frescoes painted by a young Giotto, depicting the life of Saint Francis.
 You may also visit Saint Francis in the crypt, or meander through its outside areas and inside halls.
 Assisi is also home to Rocca Maggiore, a medieval fortress, and the Basilica di Santa Chiara.
+This quaint village charms with its stone pathways, trattorias, artisan shops, and Montefalco linens.

 Spello